 ionic serve

-In order to add Radiant Media Player to our "blank" application we will work in the src/
+To add Radiant Media Player to our application we will work in the src/

 In this example we use Radiant Media Player

-folder was not created by Ionic - you will need to create it and put the self-hosted files inside).
+(this folder was not created by Ionic - you will need to create it and put the self-hosted player files

-First let us add Radiant Media Player library to our Ionic with Angular project.
+Then, let us add Radiant Media Player library to our Ionic with Angular project.
 Specifically, we need to add Radiant Media Player as a library to the runtime global scope.
-Open the

 projects > app > architect > build > options